 Who is eligible: Farmers producing an insurable agricultural commodity.

 Website for more details: https://www.agricorp.com/en-ca/Programs/ProductionInsurance/Pages/Default.aspx

-How to apply: Contact Agricorp at 1-888-247-4999.
-For plans with typical enrolment deadlines of April 1, May 1, and May 10, Ontario farmers have until June 1, 2020, to apply to Agricorp (1-888-247-4999) for coverage under Production Insurance or make changes to existing coverage.
+How to apply: For plans with typical enrolment deadlines of April 1, May 1, and May 10, Ontario farmers had until June 1, 2020, to apply to Agricorp (1-888-247-4999) for coverage under Production Insurance or make changes to existing coverage.

 Ontario’s Food Donation Tax Credit for Farmers